reifjulian/reifjulian.github.io/_pages/guide.md

 Many people do not appreciate how code updates can inhibit replication.
 Here is an example.
 You perform a Stata analysis using a new, user-written estimation command called, say, `regols`.
 You publish your paper, along with your replication code, but do not include the code for `regols`.
 Ten years later a researcher tries to replicate your analysis.
 The code breaks because she has not installed `regols`.
 She opens Stata and types `ssc install regols`, which installs the newest version of that command.
 But, in the intervening ten years the author of `regols` fixed a bug in how the standard errors are calculated.
 When the researcher runs your code with her updated version of `regols` she finds your estimates are no longer statistically significant.
 The researcher does not know whether this happens because you included the wrong dataset with your replication, or because there is mistake in the analysis code, or because you failed to correctly copy/paste your output into your publication, or because...
 Whatever the reason, she cannot replicate your published results and must now decide what to conclude.

 Stata takes version control [seriously](https://www.stata.com/features/integrated-version-control/).
 You should always include a `version` statement in your [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do).
-Writing `version 15` instructs all future versions of Stata to run your code the same way Stata 15 did.
-Unfortunately, many user-written packages (including my own) are not carefully version controlled.
+Writing `version 15` instructs all future versions of Stata to execute its functions the same way Stata 15 did.
+However, most add-on (user-written) packages are not version controlled.
 To address this, I include a script called [_install_stata_packages.do](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/_install_stata_packages.do) in all my working projects.
 This script installs copies of any user-written packages used by the project into a subdirectory of the project folder: **analysis/scripts/libraries/stata**.
 Rerunning this script will install updated versions of these add-ons as desired.
 I delete this script when my project is ready to be published, which effectively locks down the code for these user-written packages and ensures I can replicate my Stata analysis forever into the future.
 In addition, including these user-written packages ensures my code will run on a non-networked computer that does not have access to the internet.

 <div class="notice--info" markdown="1">